taehallm/mcpdockr/README.md

 ![Screenshot 2025-03-18 at 2 13 49 PM](https://github.com/user-attachments/assets/eb876a0e-27b4-480e-8c37-0f683f878616)

+> [!Note]
-> Note: currently (3/21/25) it appears that Claude Code does not support `rules` for global rules, so appending the following to your prompt.
+> Currently (3/21/25) it appears that Claude Code does not support `rules` for global rules, so appending the following to your prompt.

 ```
 <rules>